Perfect your riding habit from the ground up

 A gel footbed, Texon molded insole, and rubber outsole, delivers comfort and grip both in the stirrup and on the ground.

-- Dover Saddlery is known for their quality, so you can trust that you are buying a product backed by great customer service.
+- Dover Saddlery is known for its quality, so you can trust that you are buying a product backed by great customer service.

 - Customers who reviewed the size chart and measured according to instructions tout a fantastic fit for this price point.